mathLab/PINA/docs/source/_rst/tutorial4/tutorial.rst

                            optimize=True)

-Let's try to do a forward pass
+Let’s try to do a forward pass

 .. code:: ipython3